 The REAR Lab regularly conducts studies that require participants.
-If you are interested in contributing to one or more of the following research areas, please consider contacting us at firstname.lastname@example.org with a little information about yourself including where you live and what assistive technology you use, if any.
+If you are interested in contributing to one or more of the current studies, please consider contacting us at firstname.lastname@example.org.

 Development of Technologies to Increase In-Seat Movement to Prevent Sitting-Acquired Pressure Injuries in Wheelchair Users